COVID-19 Safety Precautions - Please click here to view the measures Total Image Beauty Academy is taking for the safety of our students.

 Helpful resources:

-not report what they tell you. q Thus, if it appears that a victim is about to disclose information regarding a crime, sex/gender discrimination, or sexual violence, employees should make sure the victam understands that you will have to share details of their report with a small circle of administrators who may be obligated to act on the information.
+All employees are Mandatory Reporters, meaning they must report all known information regarding incidents of sex/gender discrimination, sexual violence, or crime to the Title IX Coordinator (with the exception of those who are confidential). q Though many employees have mentoring and close relationships with students and other employees, it is not appropriate to promise someone that you will not report what they tell you. q Thus, if it appears that a victim is about to disclose information regarding a crime, sex/gender discrimination, or sexual violence, employees should make sure the victim understands that you will have to share details of their report with a small circle of administrators who may be obligated to act on the information.

-Should a victim wish to make a confidential report, employees should facilitate a meeting with counselors or medical staff who may maintain confidentjality.
-Community resources, such as local victim advocacy centers and domestic violence shelters, are addataonal confidential reporting resources.
+Should a victim wish to make a confidential report, employees should facilitate a meeting with counselors or medical staff who may maintain confidentiality.
+Community resources, such as local victim advocacy centers and domestic violence shelters, are additional confidential reporting resources.
 Confidential reporters provide aggregate data without personally identifiable information.
-Unless the clienUpataent
+Unless the client/patient consents to the sharing of more detail.

-All employees (faculty & staff) are expected to report crimes involving any membe(s) of the campus community to Safety & Security without delay, unless a sex crime victim does not wish the report to be made (a report must be made to the Title lX Coordinator no matter what).
-Exception: Reporting of child sexual and/or physical abuse should be made to Safety & Security and the Department of Public Welfare
+All employees (faculty & staff) are expected to report crimes involving any member(s) of the campus community to Safety & Security without delay, unless a sex crime victim does not wish the report to be made (a report must be made to the Title IX Coordinator no matter what).
+Exception: Reporting of child sexual and/or physical abuse should be made to Safety & Security and the Department of Public Welfare.
+Exception: Emergencies that impact on the health or safety of campus should be reported to law enforcement even if a victim does not want to report.

 Student staff are considered mandated reporters for information they learn while they are working.
 When off duty, student staff are not mandated to report.
-Timely warnings must be issued immediately by Campus Police/Public Safety for crimes that represent a threat to the campus, so do not delay your report as mandated
+Timely warnings must be issued immediately by Campus Police/Public Safety for crimes that represent a threat to the campus, so do not delay your report as mandated.